In both large and small businesses, security matters are often likened to bureaucracy. In real life, security is an ongoing journey.

 - Market internally.
 Although coming up with reasonable security habits might be the role of security professionals, strengthening and instilling them across a company requires effective marketing initiatives.
 You need to ensure that your marketing team attends training sessions about security awareness, as well as create a “brand” revolving around the best habits that workers can not only relate to but also recall.

 - Make a budget dedicated to security.
 Excellent security routines can be gauged, even though not by return on investment (ROI).
 These practices are the essential costs of conducting business based on the risk profiles of your company.
 Bear in mind that a robust security plan ought to be incorporated in your budgeting process.
+A simple cost-effective starting point can be the issuance of photo ID cards and lanyards, either printed in-house or through a reputable service provider such as Digital ID.

 - Define all responsibilities.
 Since the head of security oversees the safety policies of your organization, you have to ensure that he is present whenever you are planning critical projects.
 A good security officer must be given a significant amount of power to help him direct projects by leveraging a protected development life cycle.